 First, the problem.

 The previous owner had remodeled the kitchen and left a variety of holes in the wooden sub-floor where he had removed and or moved heating registers, plumbing and wiring.
 His patch jobs were amateurish and sloppy at best.
-Since he had covered his mess with a ‘click to install’ laminate flooring over an underlay/padding, his ‘work’ was effectively hidden from site until we decided to remodel and use a vinyl sheet flooring which would ‘telegraph’ his rough edges and gaps through to the surface of the new vinyl flooring.
+Since he had covered his mess with a ‘click to install’ laminate flooring over an underlay/padding, his ‘work’ was effectively hidden from sight until we decided to remodel using a vinyl sheet flooring which would ‘telegraph’ his rough edges and gaps through to the surface of the new vinyl flooring.

-So, each of the holes he had patched up or that were left when we changed the cabinet layout and removed the Dishwasher Island, had to be repaired so as to leave a smooth surface wherever we intended to glue our new vinyl floor covering.
+So, each of the holes he had patched up or that were left when we changed the cabinet layout and removed a Dishwasher Island, had to be repaired so as to leave a smooth surface wherever we intended to glue our new vinyl floor covering.